cdapio/cdap/cdap-docs/admin-manual/source/installation/security.rst

 packaged jar file (and any additional dependency jars) to the ``security/lib/`` directory within your CDAP installation (typically under ``/opt/cdap``).

-The Developers’ Manual :ref:`Custom Authentication <custom-authentication>` section shows how to create a Custom Authentication Mechanism.
+The Developers’ Manual :ref:`Custom Authentication <developers-custom-authentication>` section shows how to create a Custom Authentication Mechanism.